 Further reading: An Overview of Loss of Use Coverage

 Landlord insurance comes with replacement cost valuation (RCV) for the dwelling.
 That means you get the total value of rebuilding or repairing your property without depreciation.
 Your deductible will apply, however.

-If you need landlord insurance and aren’t sure where to start, Credible (powered by Young Alfred) can help.
+If you need landlord insurance and aren’t sure where to start, Credible Insurance can help.

 What landlord insurance doesn’t cover